 - UK-based, with all data stored in local territories

 - Able to manage 150+TB of historic data across multiple AWS availability zones and regions

 - Able to provide a true "Google-like" search across the 16 billion documents within the UK Government's National Archives

-Our effective and fully compliant Enterprise and SaaS turnkey archiving solutions allow us to provide both high-level public and financial sector organisations with the ability to meet their legally imposed compliance demands set forth by regulatory bodies as well as for historic and legislative purposes.
+Our effective and fully compliant enterprise archiving solutions allow us to provide both high-level public and financial sector organisations with the ability to meet their legally imposed compliance demands set forth by regulatory bodies as well as for historic and legislative purposes.